nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 !!! tip
     As of Nautobot 1.2.0, if you do not set a value for this setting in your `nautobot_config.py`, it can be configured dynamically by an admin user via the Nautobot Admin UI.
 If you do have a value for this setting in `nautobot_config.py`, it will override any dynamically configured value.

 ---

+## REDIS_LOCK_TIMEOUT

+Default: `600`

+Environment Variable: `NAUTOBOT_REDIS_LOCK_TIMEOUT`

+Maximum duration of a Redis lock created when calling `/api/ipam/prefixes/{id}/available-prefixes/` or `/api/ipam/prefixes/{id}/available-ips/` to avoid inadvertently allocating the same prefix or IP to multiple simultaneous callers.
+Default is set to 600 seconds (10 minutes) to be longer than any theoretical API call time.
+This is to prevent a deadlock scenario where the server did not gracefully exit the `with` block when acquiring the Redis lock.

+---